 Located on the south bank of the Chicago River, the award-winning, pedestrian-friendly Chicago Riverwalk stretches 1.25 miles from Lake Michigan to Lake Street.
 Along the way you’ll discover intimate coves, breezy cafes, wineries and bars, public art, monuments, museums, and a boatload of excursions on the water.

 Explore all the things to do and see on the Chicago Riverwalk:

-One popular spot is City Winery at the Riverwalk.
-Enjoy a glass of their signatures wines on tap, a cheese plate, and a spot on their spacious waterfront patio.
+There are a variety of excellent waterfront restaurants and bars on the Chicago Riverwalk.
+One popular spot is City Winery‘s Riverwalk wine garden.
+Enjoy a glass of their signature wines on tap, a cheese plate, and a spot on their patio overlooking the iconic Marina Towers.
 In the winter, reserve one of their heated domes to feel like you’re in a giant snow globe.

-Tiny Tapp serves beer, cocktails and casual bites, Island Party Hut brings the tropical vibes, The Northman Beer & Cider Garden offers locally made ciders, and a new Community Marketplace features women- and minority-owned vendors from all over the city.
+Tiny Tapp serves beer, cocktails, and casual bites, Island Party Hut brings the tropical vibes, The Northman Beer & Cider Garden offers Chicago-made ciders, and the Community Marketplace features women- and minority-owned vendors from all over the city.

 There are so many food and drink options on the Riverwalk.
 Take a stroll and check them all out.

 Chicago River boat tours